Masking meets Supervision: A Strong Learning Alliance: Method

-Figure~\ref{fig:grad} explains the learning pattern between main-model and sub-model of MaskSub (\cref{eq:aux_cross_entropy}) in the aspect of gradients magnitude for training with random masking 50\%.
-The gradient magnitude from the main-model (MaskSub-Main) is similar to that of other training.
-In contrast, gradients from the sub-model (MaskSub-Sub) have a small magnitude at the early stage.
-As the learning progresses, the gradients from the sub-model increase.
+Figure~\ref{fig:analysis_sub4} explains the learning pattern between main-branch and sub-branch of MaskSub (\cref{eq:aux_cross_entropy}) in the aspect of gradients magnitude for training with random masking 50\%.
+The gradient magnitude from the main-branch (MaskSub-Main) is similar to that of other training.
+In contrast, gradients from the sub-branch (MaskSub-Sub) have a small magnitude at the early stage.
+As the learning progresses, the gradients from the sub-branch increase.
 It shows that MaskSub trains the network following our intention: automatic difficulty control.
-During the early stage of training, the gradients from the main-model lead the training.
-Following the progress of the main-model training, the sub-model adaptively increases its gradient magnitude and produces a reasonable amount of gradients at the end of training.
-In other words, the model training is relaxed from difficult masked inputs at the early stage, while it starts to learn masked input when the original inputs are sufficiently trained.
+During the early stage of training, the gradients from the main-branch lead the training.
+Following the progress of the main-branch training, the sub-branch adaptively increases its gradient magnitude and produces a reasonable amount of gradients at the end of training.
+In other words, the model training is relaxed from challenging masked inputs at the early stage, while it starts to learn masked input when the original inputs are sufficiently trained.
 We claim that the automatic difficulty control of MaskSub could be a general solution to introduce strong augmentation for supervised learning.